ajay-s24/lldp_automation/README.md

 - Validating physical connectivity with LLDP link down/up tests.
 - Optional network tests such as laser on/off, Soft OIR, channelization, FEC configuration, and AE Bundle/LACP.

-Note: The AE Bundle/LACP test only verifies the switch-side configuration, not the server-side bonding, server-side needs implementation.
+Note: The AE Bundle/LACP test currently only configures and verifies the local switch-side AE interface, including LACP and VLAN settings.
+It does not configure or validate the server-side bonding, and server-side implementation needs to be added separately.

 ## Features